Human rights in Bahrain: Civil and political rights

 Civil society has been prominent in supporting specific legislation promoting human rights through parliament.
 One recent campaign is the call for Bahrain's government to ratify the Rome Statute of the International Criminal Court.
 It is being led by the Bahrain-branch of the Coalition for the International Criminal Court and wants the government to transfer the draft bill on ratification to parliament at the earliest.
 The Bahraini Coalition for the ICC is headed by Nasser Burdestani (who is also the head of the Bahrain-branch of Amnesty International), who commented:

 Citing the role that Bahrain plays in the region and the domino effect, the Coalition for the International Criminal Court Co-ordinator for the Middle East and North Africa, Amal Basha, said Bahrain's ratification could have a significant impact among the neighbouring Persian Gulf countries: "We believe that Bahrain could serve as a real catalyst by ratifying as soon as possible," she said.
 "It would provide a serious boost to the growing world movement to ensure accountability for the worst violations of international human rights and humanitarian law."

 On 25 November 2020, The Guardian reported that three political prisoners, who claimed to have been victims of human rights abuses in Bahrain, appealed Lewis Hamilton to use his position as F1's champion to highlight the reality of their dilemma to the world.
 In a letter to Hamilton, they also praised his commitment to pursuing equality, anti-racism and human rights causes.

 Since the 2011 uprising, many Bahrainis have repeatedly protested against the hosting of the Formula 1 Grand Prix, while hundreds of political prisoners had been piled up and tortured in prisons of Bahrain.
 In 2012, Salah Abbas was murdered by the Bahraini police and his body was found a day before the Grand Prix.
 Similarly, in 2017, Najah Yusuf was arrested, tortured and sexually assaulted by the Bahraini authorities for criticizing the Bahrain Grand Prix on social media.

-On 4 October 2021, according to a report by Americans for Democracy and Human Rights in Bahrain (ADHRB), four French MPs Gérard Leseul, Jean-Chistophe Lagarde, Isabelle Rauch, and Dominique Potier urged France’s foreign minister to speak out over the deteriorating human rights situation in Bahrain, especially the imprisonment of political opponents.
+On 4 October 2021, according to a report by Americans for Democracy and Human Rights in Bahrain (ADHRB), four French MPs Gérard Leseul, Jean-Christophe Lagarde, Isabelle Rauch, and Dominique Potier urged France's foreign minister to speak out over the deteriorating human rights situation in Bahrain, especially the imprisonment of political opponents.

-Bahraini’s showed up to the November 2022 elections to vote for a meaningful change, only to find out that the opposition was banned, as per rights groups.
+Bahraini's showed up to the November 2022 elections to vote for a meaningful change, only to find out that the opposition was banned, as per rights groups.
 Despite 330+ candidates, which included a record 73 women competing in the elections, the elections ended up being an unfair event with all of them being banned from competing.
-Amnesty International claimed that the election was held in an “environment of political repression”.
+Amnesty International claimed that the election was held in an "environment of political repression".